-BLS527 - Psalms
+BL524 - Exposition of Psalms

 This course offers an exposition of the Psalms with attention to theology and personal application.
 Students will learn how to understand these poems in their formal categories and how to incorporate basic concepts from the Psalms in life and ministry.
 2 credits.